Program Services

 • Access to workshops and seminars about research and the graduate school process

-Once Scholars complete all requirements of the program for a given year, including workshop attendance and the successful completion of their research requirements, they are eligible to receive up to $2,800 as a stipend in exchange for their hard work.
+Once Scholars complete all program requirememts for a given year, including workshop attendance and research requirements, they are eligible to receive up to a $2,800 stipend.

 Mentored Academic Research

-Each year selected McNair Scholars participate in a Research Internship designed to increase their knowledge of academic research, graduate school, and PhD programs.
-This research opportunity introduces students to the techniques utilized in major research, a vital component of many graduate programs.
+Each year, selected McNair Scholars participate in a Research Internship to increase their knowledge of academic research, graduate school, and Ph.D. programs.

-Under the guidance of a UALR faculty mentor from the students chosen discipline, scholars are able to complete research in their field of interest with faculty who are completing research of the same nature.
-These relationships also afford scholars the opportunity to meet other faculty members and attend/present their research at professional conferences on a local and national level.
+Under the guidance of a UA Little Rock faculty mentor from the students chosen discipline, Scholars conduct research in their field of interest with faculty who are completing similar research.
+These relationships allow Scholars to meet other faculty members and attend/present their research at local or national conferences.

 Academic Presentations

 Scholars are required to present their research and travel to one McNair conference each year as a group.
-Additionally, Scholars have the opportunity to travel to local and national conferences to present their research in an academic setting.
-Each year the UALR McNair Program hosts a two-day Symposium for the purpose of all participants presenting their research to faculty in their field (their committee) and additional guests.
+Additionally, Scholars have the opportunity to travel to present at local and national conferences in an academic setting.
+Each year the UA Little Rock McNair Program hosts a two-day Symposium so all participants can present their research to faculty in their field (their committee) and additional guests.

 Graduate School Admission Preparation

-Throughout Scholars involvement with the McNair Scholars Program they prepare for their graduate admissions process.
-Don Asher, an expert in the field, often states that a strong application requires a minimum of a year of preparation.
-Scholars are provided the necessary resources to determine what graduate programs might be a good fit, feedback on their graduate school application materials, support and guidance to prepare for graduate school entrance exams (e.g. GRE), and provided both information and assistance for securing graduate school funding through fellowships and assistantships.
-We also provide advising and seminars geared toward graduating seniors for how to adjust to and be successful in graduate school.
+Typically, a strong application for graduate school admission requires at least a year of preparation.
+Scholars are provided resources to determine what graduate programs might be a good fit, feedback on their graduate school application materials, and support and guidance to prepare for graduate school entrance exams.
+They also receive assistance for securing graduate school funding through fellowships and assistantships.
+Scholars who are graduating seniors may also participate in advising and seminars on how to adjust to and be successful in graduate school.